johns10/code-my-spec-docs/design/designSession/designSession.md

 - Acts as the single entry point for coding session functionality

 ## What This Module Does NOT Do
-- Business logic implementation (delegates to startCodingSession.ts)
+- Business logic implementation (delegates to startDesignSession.ts)
 - VSCode API calls (delegates to utility modules)
 - Command registration logic (delegates to commandRegistration.ts)